AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Buttons.md

 ### Custom Drawing

-You can replace the default content of data grid buttons with a custom drawing by passing a function to the {api:anychart.core.gantt.DataGridButton#content}content method(){api}.
+You can replace the default content of data grid buttons with a custom drawing by passing a function to the {api:anychart.core.gantt.DataGridButton#content}content(){api} method.
 To learn more, read [Graphics](../../Graphics).

 In the sample below, a function is used to draw different images in different states.
 The default background fill and stroke are disabled.